Criticism of Chevron

 Chevron Corporation has been one of the most widely-criticized companies in the world, mostly stemming from its activities and involving climate change.
-Chevron's most widely-known scandal involves Texaco's activities in the Lago Agrio oil field, which Chevron is deemed responsible for due to its acquisition of Texaco in 2001.
-Chevron has been most widely criticized for its handling of litigation against it filed by residents of the Lago Agrio region, which included what activists see as the "jailing" of Lago Agrio lawyer Steven Donziger.
+Chevron's most widely-known scandal involves Texaco's activities in Ecuador's Lago Agrio oil field, which Chevron is deemed responsible for due to its acquisition of Texaco in 2001.
+Chevron has been most widely criticized for its handling of litigation against it filed by residents of the Lago Agrio region, which included the extensive persecution of Lago Agrio lawyer Steven Donziger, who spent 45 days in jail out of a 6 month sentence and 993 days under house arrest.

 Climate change activists have also held an Anti Chevron Day since 2013, which is held on or around May 21 of every year to coincide with the general period of time that Chevron holds its annual meeting of shareholders.

 Lago Agrio activities

 Texaco and Gulf Oil began operating in the Oriente region of Ecuador in 1964 as a consortium.
-Texaco operated the Lago Agrio oil field from 1972 to 1993 and the Ecuador state oil company continued to operate the same oil fields after Texaco left.
+Texaco operated the Lago Agrio oil field from 1967 to 1992 and the Ecuador state oil company continued to operate the same oil fields after Texaco left.
 In 1993, Texaco was found responsible for dumping billions of gallons of toxic waste and they spent $40m cleaning up the area during the 1990s.
 In 1998, the Ecuadorean government signed an agreement with Texaco accepting the clean-up as complete and absolving Texaco of any further responsibility.
 That same year, an Ecuadorean scientific team took water and soil samples after Texaco left and found petroleum hydrocarbons at unsafe levels in almost half.
 The clean up was called "a sham" by critics.

-In 2003, a class action lawsuit against Chevron was filed in Ecuadorian court for $28 billion by indigenous residents, who accused Texaco of making residents ill and damaging forests and rivers by discharging 18 e9USgal of formation water into the Amazon rainforest without any environmental remediation.Chevron said that the company had completed cleanup of the pollution caused by Texaco, that current pollution was the result of activities of the Ecuadorian oil interests, and that the 1998 agreements with the Ecuadorian Government exempted the company from any liabilities.
+In 2003, a class action lawsuit against Chevron was filed in Ecuadorian court for $28 billion by indigenous residents, who accused Texaco of making residents ill and damaging forests and rivers by discharging 18 e9USgal of formation water into the Amazon rainforest without any environmental remediation.
+Chevron said that the company had completed cleanup of the pollution caused by Texaco, that current pollution was the result of activities of the Ecuadorian oil interests, and that the 1998 agreements with the Ecuadorian Government exempted the company from any liabilities.

 In 2011, Ecuadorian residents were awarded $8.6 billion, based on claims of loss of crops and farm animals as well as increased local cancer rates.
 The plaintiffs said this would not be enough to make up for the damage caused by the oil company.
 The award was later revised to $19 billion on appeals, which was then appealed again to the Ecuadorean National Court of Justice.
 The action has been called the first time that indigenous people have successfully sued a multinational corporation in the country where the pollution took place.

 Chevron described the lawsuit as an "extortion scheme" and refused to pay the fine.

 In November 2013, the international arbitration tribunal issued a partial award in favor of Chevron and its subsidiary, Texaco Petroleum Company.
 The tribunal found Chevron not liable for environmental claims in Ecuador.